 One of the advantages of a paid plan is an Emergency backup which means that should you suffer an accident, or even pass away, then your family will be given access to your account.

 Another long-standing favourite is 1Password.
 Much like the other offerings on this list the app comes with the standard vault that you access via a master password, and in which you can see and update your various account login details.

-A free 30-day trial is available, but after that you'll need to move onto a paid subscription that currently costs £32.99/$36 per year.
-For this you'll be able to use the software on as many devices as you like, including the accompanying iPhone and Android apps, the former of which also supports Touch ID to log in.
+A free 30-day trial is available, but after that you'll need to move onto a paid subscription that currently costs £32.99/$35.88 per year.
+For this you'll be able to use the software on as many devices as you like, including Windows, ChromeOS and Linux, plus the accompanying iPhone and Android apps.

 Security is again front and centre, with 1Password boasting end-to-end encryption so only you will hold the key to your account.
 AES 256-bit is the order of the day, and 1Password monitors the activity on your account so it can send you warnings if any odd behaviour is spotted.

 One interesting new feature is Travel mode.
 This allows you to completely remove certain information from your device when going abroad.
 In these strange times, this could prove very useful if you're passing through some of the rather aggressive customs checkpoints that now demand access to your devices.
 The best part is when you get home again everything can be restored by flicking a switch in the settings.

 1Password has won numerous awards, and is always an easy service to recommend.
 Based in Canada too, so you know they're nice.